rnestler/rnestler.github.io-source/content/articles/2017/2017-05-01_rustfest_visiting_hacklab_kiev.rst

     Entry to the HackLab  Kyiv

 Their hackerspace consist mostly of people which are interested in mechanical engineering and electronics.
-So they are quite awesomely equipped with multiple CNC machines, 3D printers, compressors and lots of other tools.
+Due to that they own some awesome equippment such as multiple CNC machines, 3D printers, compressors and lots of other tools.

 .. figure:: /images/tour_de_hackerspace/kiev/kiev_cnc.jpg
     :target: /images/tour_de_hackerspace/kiev/kiev_cnc.jpg